 Three different states exist for an authentication method:

-inactiveusers can not authenticate with inactive auth methods and are not be listed for unauthenticated users.
+inactiveusers can not authenticate with inactive auth methods and the inactive auth methods are not listed for unauthenticated users.

-active-privateusers can authenticate with active-private auth methods and are not be listed for unauthenticated users.
+active-privateusers can authenticate with active-private auth methods and active-private auth methods are not listed for unauthenticated users.

-active-publicusers can authenticate active-public auth methods and are listed for unauthenticated users.
+active-publicusers can authenticate active-public auth methods and active-public auth methods are listed for unauthenticated users.